kelhills/hackbio-cancer-internship/Targeting ELGN1 in cervical cancer (Docking Pipeline and Machine Learning)/Targeting EGLN1 in Cervical Cancer  A Reusable Protein-Ligand Docking Pipeline Using Turmeric Derived Phytochemicals.md

 ### **Phytochemical Library**

 Turmeric phytochemicals were gathered using PubChem and the names, structures and sources were used in curating the library which was used for docking.
-The library can be accessed [here](Targeting ELGN1 in cervical cancer (Docking Pipeline and Machine Learning)/Turmeric Phytochemical Library.md).
+The library can be accessed [here](https://github.com/kelhills/hackbio-cancer-internship/blob/main/Targeting%20ELGN1%20in%20cervical%20cancer%20(Docking%20Pipeline%20and%20Machine%20Learning)/Turmeric%20Phytochemical%20Library.md).

 ### **Methodology**